The most enduring military logistics challenge is producing and distributing clean, drinkable water.

 Atmospheric Water Generation

-The second technique usually involves cooling to enable the collection of condensed water, this cooling requires a power source.
+The second technique typically involves cooling to enable the collection of condensed water, this cooling requires a power source.

 The technology is not new, Watergen has had deployable and vehicle-based systems available for nearly a decade, others more recently.